LeNgocMinhChau/Child-Mind-Institute-Problematic-Internet-Use/README.md

-# Final Machine Learning Project INT3405E 55 of Group 14
+# Final Machine Learning Project

 This repository contains the implementation of the final machine learning project, where we utilize ensemble models and perform post-processing with majority voting for submission generation.
 The project is designed to improve the robustness and accuracy of predictions by combining the outputs of multiple models.